-If you are looking to get some towing done with your truck, the gooseneck hitch offers maximum capability.
+If you are looking to get some towing done with your truck, a gooseneck hitch offers maximum capability.
 However, you need to install the hitch, which can get expensive, depending on what type you are looking for.
 How much does a gooseneck hitch installation cost?

 What Is a Gooseneck Hitch?